-Even though we featured them in our best list of Invisalign clinics for their sheer experience (DOTB are Platinum Elite Invisalign providers, helmed by orthodontist and Invisalign trainer Dr Eugene Chan), the fact that they don’t have an Invisalign intraoral scanner is a distinct disadvantage, compared to other clinics who do.
+Even though we featured them in our list of best Invisalign clinics for their sheer experience (DOTB are Platinum Elite Invisalign providers, helmed by orthodontist and Invisalign trainer Dr Eugene Chan), the fact that they don't have an Invisalign intraoral scanner is a distinct disadvantage, compared to other clinics who do.

 You've got to wait at least 1.5 weeks more while your teeth impressions are couriered to the US; longer if the silicone moulds have to be retaken, or get lost in the mail en-route.

 Parking expense is also a bit of a pain at both Vivo and MBS outlets.
 If you take the train, it's a long walk from Bayfront MRT station to the MBS outlet - something to be mindful of if you've got young kids in tow.

 I know what you're thinking by this point.
 Okay..so it's at MBS.
 It's going to cost me an arm and a leg right?

 Contrary to what we expected, treatment cost is exactly the same at both MBS and Vivocity.
 Chris was candid that their clinic prices are above average, but not as high as compared to town practices (eg. Orchard Road clinics).

 They also see subsidised CHAS and Pioneer Generation patients.

 Below is a price guide offered by Dental On The Bay.
 I'm including it as I realised that Singaporeans being Singaporeans tend to Google for treatment based on price.

 I really appreciated how readily DOTB released this information, as not all clinics are so transparent where pricing is concerned.

 Dental On The Bay price list: